TaitoUnited/full-stack-template/README.md

 * `ci`: Continuous integration changes (cloudbuild.yaml)
 * `chore`: maintenance

-> TIP: Optionally you can use `npm run commit` to write your commit messages by using commitizen, though often it is quicker to write commit messages by hand.
+> Optionally you can use `npm run commit` to write your commit messages by using commitizen, though often it is quicker to write commit messages by hand.

 ## Database Migrations